antpie530/lift/README.md

 ## Features

 - **Create Exercises**: Easily create exercises with customizable schema types.
 Add details such as name, description, and specific schemas tailored to each exercise.
+- **Data Visualization**: Analyze your workout data with charts and graphs for a clearer understanding of your progress.
 - **Smart Exercise Search**: Quickly find exercises using a smart search feature.
 - **Create Workouts**: Build and manage workout routines.
 Each workout tracks the total time spent and logs sets for each exercise.
 - **Set Management**: User-friendly interface for adding, editing, and removing sets during a workout.